Helping supply chain source, MSM, and planners mitigate impacts to their supplier network

 Result: A prototype for a software platform called which was designed with every step of the estimation experience in mind.

-Design Strategist | 2018
+Designer | 2018

 Approach: We conducted 4 interviews with architects and 7 interviews with stakeholders within a two-week timeframe.

 Result: A recommendations report based upon the findings.
 Finally, I worked with our industrial designers to help design the air curtain itself.
+On Powered Aire’s website

-Researcher | 2018
+Designer | 2018

 Problem: Lakewood, Ohio wanted to improve the health of it's city by introducing a new pro-wellness system.